 But the position Trump takes here, I think, is more or less the correct one.
 In regards to positive liberty, privacy, freedom of the press, and freedom of protest I do not trust the positions of Donald Trump in regards to executive orders, but in regards to religious liberty Trump here seems to be correct.

-Liberty can of course be abused, I accept this.
+Liberty can of course be abused, and I accept this.
 This is a safe-guard for fundamentalist churches and religious organizations to speak freely on what they see as the literal word of God.
 That isn’t hate.
 Most conservative fundamentalists, in fact I’d say the overwhelming majority, do not hate LGBTQ individuals.
-Their opposition stems from a loyal, albeit rigid adherance to scriptural doctrine written some 2000 years ago, as interpreted by them to be the literal word of God.
+Their opposition stems from a loyal, albeit rigid adherence to scriptural doctrine written some 2000 years ago, as interpreted by them to be the literal word of God.
 To them it isn’t so much of a choice.
 A more “preferable” theology would betray the very premises of their faith and serve to fundamentally violate their religious conscience.
 Christianity is becoming more progressive and I think that’s a good thing, but there will always be religious fundamentalists who adhere to orthodox positions that homosexuality is a sin.
 Do I agree with the position?
 No, but that’s my opinion as a revolutionary Christian.
-As my religious opinion I am of course free to have it one way or another and that is the point.
+I am free to be a revolutionary Christian or even a conservative Christian and that is precisely the point.
 The protections for such people must always exist if religious liberty is to exist.

 Getting something like the Equality Act is also a matter of liberty, and something in its general spirit must be passed.
 The bill needs to be re-written at once to explicitly provide exemptions to places of worship.

 For a church to refuse to hold a same-sex wedding or to refuse membership to a same-sex couple is not the same as a baker refusing to bake a cake for a gay couple or a hospital refusing to treat an LGBTQ patient.
 For a church to violate its own beliefs in this way would be sacrilege.
 As a progressive Christian I think the views held by the fundamentalists are unnecessary and outdated, but I recognize that to them it is the immutable word of God and to challenge that would be to, in their eyes, challenge God himself.
-It would undoubtedly lead to religious perseuction, perhaps if taken to its extreme, even to the formation of an underground church that did not adhere to such tyrranical violations of the peoples right to religious liberty.
+It would undoubtedly lead to religious persecution, perhaps if taken to its extreme, even to the formation of an underground church that did not adhere to such tyrannical violations of the peoples right to religious liberty.
 While not agreeing with the reasons I would support the fundamentalists in this as it would be an act of rebellion against the unjust intrusions of the state.
-Perhaps taking a Jeffersonian attitude one could even say that a little rebellion now and then is always a good thing to have.

 In short, we needed something like the Equality Act yesterday.
 But the new definitions are too broad and leave room for interpretations that could force churches and houses of worship to violate their own principles and commit sacrilege.
 We should not trust the mere implication that such definitions would not apply to houses of worship, we should trust only clearly defined exemptions for houses of worship.
+I don’t want to have to rely on a supreme court case precedent for this question to be decided.
+Write it into the damned bill.
 The state cannot be trusted not to liberally go far outside the purpose of the written law as intended by its authors (see the Espionage Act and the Patriot Act).
 Such exemptions should apply only to places whose social function is primarily and not secondarily religious, so houses of worship and not hospitals or restaurants.
-The Bill should be abandoned, rewritten to adequately address these issues, and re-introduced at once.
+The Bill should be rejected in its present form, rewritten to adequately address these issues, and re-introduced at once.
 Only then can we assuredly and confidently grow the tree of liberty for everyone, ensuring that no branches wither at the expense of another.
-Only then can we say that both LGBTQ rights and religious liberty are non-negotiable.
+Only then can we say that both LGBTQ rights and religious liberty are both non-negotiable.